plopd/navigation/README.md

 ```

 **Actions**
-Four *discrete actions* are available, corresponding to:
+are four and discrete, corresponding to:
 - **`0`** - move forward.
 - **`1`** - move backward.
 - **`2`** - turn left.